isc-projects/kea/doc/guide/config.rst

    **Note**

-   The "Logging" element is removed in Kea 1.6.0 and its contents (the "loggers" object) moved inside the configuration objects (maps) for respective Kea modules.
+   The "Logging" element is removed in Kea 1.6.0 and its contents (the "loggers" object) moved inside the configuration objects (maps) for the respective Kea modules.
 For example: the "Dhcp4" map contains the "loggers" object specifying logging configuration for the DHCPv4 server.
-Backward compatibility is maintained until at least Kea 1.7.0
-   release: it will be possible to specify "Logging" object at the top configuration level and "loggers" objects at the module configuration level.
+Backward compatibility is maintained until at least Kea 1.7.0 release; it will be possible to specify the "Logging" object at the top configuration level and "loggers" objects at the module configuration level.
 Ultimately, support for the top-level "Logging" object will be removed.